 Increase Credit Score Quickly?
 FinQnA Answer

-Steps to Boost Credit Score Quickly:
+Methods to Boost Your Credit Score Fast:

 1. Pay Down High Credit Card Balances

-Credit utilization—the ratio of your balances to your credit limits—is a major factor in your score.
+Credit utilization— the ratio of your balances to your credit limits— is a major factor in your score.
 Experts recommend keeping utilization below 30%, but paying down balances as low as 10%–20% can provide a noticeable boost in a short time.

 2. Check Your Credit Reports for Errors